astanin/notch/README.md

     #define NOTCH_USE_CBLAS

-if you're linking your program with a CBLAS library and want to use efficient implemtation of the linear algebra.
+if you're linking your program with a CBLAS library and want to use an efficient implemtation of the linear algebra.

     #define NOTCH_USE_OPENMP

-to parallelize Notch computations using OpenMP (to be implemented).
+to parallelize Notch computations using OpenMP.
 If you use OpenMP and BLAS together, make sure that your BLAS library is compatible with OpenMP (OpenBLAS should be compiled with OpenMP support).

     #define NOTCH_ONLY_DECLARATIONS

-if you include Notch headers in more than one compilation unit (source file), to suppress multiple definitions in all but one of them.
+If you include Notch headers in more than one compilation unit (source file), then, to suppress multiple definitions, `#define NOTCH_ONLY_DECLARATIONS` before Notch includes in all but one of the source files.

     #define NOTCH_NO_HAND_OPTIMIZATIONS